The railway from Orpington to Sevenoaks was completed in 1868 under the

 Dover Railway, known as the South Eastern and Chatham Railway or SECR).

-Sidings were provided on the
+Sidings were provided on the Up

-Up Line principally for coal,
+Line principally for coal, and on

-and on the Down Line there
+the Down Line there was a short

-was a short siding on the level
+siding on the level where the

-where the push-pull carriages
+push-pull carriages were

-were sometimes parked, and
+sometimes parked, and wagons

-wagons for local farmers to
+for local farmers to both send

-both send and receive
+and receive produce.

 In the late 1920s a footbridge